cunarist/app-template/README.md

 ### Dart Related

 - `lib`: Dart modules.
-Do not modify `bridge` folder inside it.
+  - Do not modify `bridge` folder inside.
 - `pubspec.yaml`: Dart settings and dependencies.
 - `.env.template`: Template of `.env` file.
 Includes environment variables that will be loaded in Dart.

 ### Rust Related

 - `native`: Rust crates.
-The name of the library crate folder should be exactly the same as that of library crate's name. `config.toml.template` file is also okay to be modified if it needed for the project.
-Do not modify `bridge` crate inside it.
-You can modify `hub` but cannot delete it because it acts as the main entry point of the Rust logic.
+The name of the library crate folder should be exactly the same as that of library crate's name.
+  - Do not modify `bridge` crate inside.
+  - `config.toml.template` file is also okay to be modified if needed.
+  - Think of `hub` as your Rust entry point crate.
+It is not a binary crate but it is similar.

 ## Comments